 Other efforts include establishing a demonstration project in cooperation with W.M.
 Beatty & Associates land that includes an LMUD right of way on a small portion of our transmission line from Westwood to Susanville.
-In 2021, the Dixie fire interrupted this effort, and, post Dixie Fire, LMUD began working on a Federal Emergency Management Agency (FEMA) / California Governor's Office of Emergency Services (Cal OES) Hazard Mitigation Grant Application and received preliminary approval in early 2022.
-This Grant, which is still pending as of May 2023, would fund all planning and physical work for the widening of 25 miles of existing transmission right of ways between Susanville and Westwood.
+In 2021, the Dixie fire interrupted this effort, and, post Dixie Fire, LMUD began working on a Federal Emergency Management Agency (FEMA) / California Governor's Office of Emergency Services (Cal OES) Hazard Mitigation Grant Application and received approval in 2024.
+This Grant will fund planning and physical work for the widening of 25 miles of existing transmission rights of way between Susanville and Westwood.